DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 ```

 Note that we check the ray recursion depth and terminate it if current depth exceeds the maximum depth.
-It is essntial to do this because GPU device does not automatically stop ray tracing when the maximum recursion
+It is essential to do this because GPU device does not automatically stop ray tracing when the maximum recursion
 depth is reached and will crash if we exceed the limit specified during the PSO initialization.

 At the end of the ray generation shader, we write the payload color to the output UAV texture: